-Poisoning, including drug overdoses, is the leading cause of preventable injury-related death in the United States, according to the latest data from the National Center for Health Statistics.
-A total of 102,001 poisoning deaths occurred in 2021, accounting for about 45% of all preventable injury-related deaths.
-Poisoning fatalities were the leading cause of preventable injury-related deaths in age groups from 25 to 34 through 55 to 64.
+Poisoning, including drug overdoses, is the leading cause of preventable injury-related death in the United States, according to the latest preliminary 2022 data from the National Center for Health Statistics.
+A total of 103,486 poisoning deaths occurred in 2022, accounting for about 45% of all preventable injury-related deaths.
+Poisoning fatalities were the leading cause of preventable injury-related deaths in all age groups from 25 to 34 through 55 to 64.

-Motor-vehicle crashes are the second leading cause of preventable death overall and the leading cause of preventable death from the 5 to 9 to the 15 to 24 year age groups.
+Falls are the second leading cause of death overall and the leading cause of preventable death starting with the 65 to 74 year age group.
+Motor-vehicle crashes are the third leading cause of preventable death overall and the leading cause of preventable death from the 5 to 9 to the 15 to 24 year age groups.
 Exploring the historic trends using the interactive chart, motor-vehicle crashes were the leading cause of death among all ages prior to 2011.
-Other than in 2019, motor vehicle has been the second leading cause of death since 2013.
+Other than in 2019 and 2022, motor vehicle has been the second leading cause of death since 2013.
 Also noteworthy: falls were the second leading cause of death, outnumbering poisoning deaths, prior to 2002.
-With exception of 2019, falls have been the third leading cause of preventable injury-related death since 2002, behind poisoning and motor vehicle.
-Starting with the 65 to 74 year age group, falls become the leading cause of preventable injury-related death.
+With exception of 2019 and 2022, falls have been the third leading cause of preventable injury-related death since 2002, behind poisoning and motor vehicle.

 Tracking preventable injury-related deaths starting at birth, suffocation emerges as the leading cause for people younger than 1, overtaken by drowning among the 1 to 4 year age group.

-In 2020, falls are the leading cause of nonfatal preventable injuries treated in hospital emergency departments, according to data from the All Injury Program, a cooperative program involving the National Center for Injury Prevention and Control, the Centers for Disease Control and Prevention, and the Consumer Product Safety Commission.
-More than 6.8 million people were treated in an emergency department for fall-related injuries in 2020.
+In 2021, falls were the leading cause of nonfatal preventable injuries treated in hospital emergency departments, according to data from the All Injury Program, a cooperative program involving the National Center for Injury Prevention and Control, the Centers for Disease Control and Prevention, and the Consumer Product Safety Commission.
+More than 6.9 million people were treated in an emergency department for fall-related injuries in 2021.

 Use the interactive chart to explore how leading causes of nonfatal injuries have changed over time.